TryGhost/Edge/README.md

 # Edge

-A clean, minimalist theme featuring a light and dark mode.
-Launch your online publications with flair.
+A visually aesthetic theme designed for creative professionals.
+Showcase your works with minimal style and presentation.
 Completely free and fully responsive, released under the MIT license.

 **Demo: https://edge.ghost.io**